selunders/N64xCart-Dumper/README.md

 - PCB layout: `hardware/PCB/N64xCartDumper-v1.1.kicad_pcb`
 - Production archive: `hardware/production/N64xCart-Dumper-v1.1-20260612.zip`

-## VERSION 1.1 Boards — EEPROM Fix
+## VERSION 1.1 Boards — EEPROM Workaround

-On VERSION 1.1 boards, the dedicated EEPROM pins are not actually routed to the RP2040 (dead-end nets).
+On VERSION 1.1 boards, the dedicated EEPROM pins are not actually routed to the RP2040 (dead-end nets) ((as far as Claude Code can tell at least)).
 To get working EEPROM saves on these boards, two jumper wires need to be soldered onto the cartridge slot connector, bridging the EEPROM lines onto pins that are already routed (shared with the CIC lines), and the firmware needs the accompanying EEPROM/CIC pin-sharing changes to go with it.

 <p align="center">
   <img src="n64_jumper_diagram.svg" alt="N64xCart Dumper VERSION 1.1 jumper wire diagram" width="900">